Fuji Mountain Guides

 When is a good time to climb Mt.
 Fuji?

 Mt.
-Fuji is best climbed between late June and the middle of October, if you are looking to avoid any snow on the trails.
-If you want to avoid the crowd's try climbing during the first three weeks of July or some time in September/October.
-Join our off season 2 day tour and you will find the trails as well as mountain hut to be almost completely deserted.
+Fuji is best climbed between late June and the middle of October if you are looking to avoid any snow on the trails.
+If you want to avoid the crowds, try climbing during the first three weeks of July or sometime in September/October.
+Join our Off Season Two Day Tour and you will find the trails as well as mountain hut to be almost completely deserted.

-During Japanese school's summer vacation, approximately July 20 thru the end of August, Mt.
+During Japanese school summer vacation, approximately July 20 through the end of August, Mt.
 Fuji takes on an extra amount of pedestrian traffic.
-Especially avoid weekend's and the the 'Obon' period, August 13-16 2015, as most Japanese companies will give their workers vacation during this time.
+Especially avoid weekends and the 'Obon' period (the week of August 13) as most Japanese companies will give their workers vacation during this time.

 What is the official climbing season for Mt.
 Fuji?

-The official climbing season is said to be from July 1st - August 31st but is subject to change depending on the weather conditions.
+The official climbing season is said to be from July 1st to August 31st but is subject to change depending on weather conditions.
 Usually this means that the season starts a little after the first week of July.
 Most mountain huts are only open during this time, although on the Yoshida trail you will find that most huts are open through to the first week of September.
 FMG provides guiding services to the summit of Mt.
-Fuji, June thru October.
-If you wish to climb outside of the official climbing season, see our 2 day off season Mt.
-Fuji tour.
+Fuji from June through October.
+If you wish to climb outside of the official climbing season, see our Off Season Two Day Mt.
+Fuji Tour.

 How many trails are there on Mt.
 Fuji?